jamesheald/COIN/README.md

 # COIN

-The COIN (COntextual INference) model is a principled Bayesian model of motor learning in which separate memories are acquired for different contexts.
-It can be used to model learning in force-field and visuomotor adaptation paradigms.
+The COIN (COntextual INference) model is a principled Bayesian model of learning in which separate memories are acquired for different contexts.
+It has been used in the motor domain to model learning in force-field and visuomotor adaptation paradigms.

 The COIN model was developed using MATLAB and has been tested on Matlab R2020a.